walliv/Digital-electronics-2/docs/HOWTO_linux.md

 make size
 ```

-To create a new project, make a new directory within `projects/` folder, write a new `main.c` source file, and copy `Makefile` from previous project.
+To create a new project, make a new directory within `projects` folder, write a new `main.c` source file, and copy `Makefile` from previous project.

 ```bash
 # Make a new directory